-During the second quarter of 2021, the Compensation Committee engaged Pearl Meyer to conduct a review and analysis of the Company's executive compensation program for its executive officer and non-employee director compensation programs.
-With respect to the executive compensation program, Pearl Meyer conducted a market pay review for each executive officer position, business performance analysis, total shareholder return analysis and pay and performance alignment review.
-In conducting its analysis, Pearl Meyer compared and summarized compensation data from the same fifteen peer group companies used during Pearl Meyer's review of our executive compensation program performed in 2020 and listed below.
-At the time the study was conducted, the Company was positioned at or above the 75th percentile for profitability, enterprise value and long-term shareholder returns, and between the 25th and 50th percentiles for revenue as compared with the industry peer group.
+During the first quarter of 2022, the Compensation Committee engaged Pearl Meyer to conduct a review and analysis of the Company's executive compensation program.
+Pearl Meyer conducted a market pay review for each executive officer position, business performance analysis, total shareholder return analysis and pay and performance alignment review.
+In conducting its analysis, Pearl Meyer compared and summarized compensation data from the same fifteen peer group companies used during Pearl Meyer's review of our executive compensation program performed in 2020 and 2021, except that Kansas City Southern was replaced with Canadian Pacific Railway given the combination of those two companies.
+At the time the study was conducted, the Company was positioned at or above the 75th percentile for profitability, market capitalization and total shareholder returns, and near the 25th percentile for revenue as compared with the industry peer group.
 In addition, Pearl Meyer collected and summarized pay data from multiple and reputable executive compensation surveys to supplement the peer group data when officer position matches were either unavailable or were limited in number.

-2021 Peer Group AMERCO C.H.
-Robinson Worldwide, Inc. CSX Corporation Expeditors International of Washington, Inc. Hub Group, Inc. J.B.
-Hunt Transport Services, Inc. Kansas City Southern Knight-Swift Transportation Holdings Inc. Landstar System, Inc. Norfolk Southern Corporation Ryder System, Inc. Saia, Inc. Schneider National, Inc. Werner Enterprises, Inc. XPO Logistics, Inc.
+2022 Peer Group AMERCO C.H.
+Robinson Worldwide, Inc. Canadian Pacific Railway CSX Corporation Expeditors International of Washington, Inc. Hub Group, Inc. J.B.
+Hunt Transport Services, Inc. Knight-Swift Transportation Holdings Inc. Landstar System, Inc. Norfolk Southern Corporation Ryder System, Inc. Saia, Inc. Schneider National, Inc. Werner Enterprises, Inc. XPO Logistics, Inc.

-Following confirmation of the peer group composition by the Compensation Committee, Pearl Meyer conducted a review and analysis of our executive compensation program, which would be considered by the Compensation Committee and the Board when making 2022 compensation decisions.
+Following confirmation of the peer group composition by the Compensation Committee, Pearl Meyer conducted a review and analysis of our executive compensation program, which would be considered by the Compensation Committee and the Board when making 2023 compensation decisions.
 With respect to our executive compensation program, Pearl Meyer was requested to review the competitiveness of the program and analyze recent business results in order to evaluate the strength of the relationship between executive officer pay and overall Company performance.
 Pearl Meyer's analysis of our executive compensation program: (i) included each of our executive officer positions; (ii) focused on position level pay data (with respect to base salary, short-term incentives, total cash compensation, long-term incentives and total direct compensation (sum of base salary, short-term incentives and long-term incentives)); and (iii) highlighted comparisons to market based on publicly-available proxy statements and further supplemented by published survey data.